-- IPC(instruction per clock/cycle): refers to the same frequency performance, mainly for the performance comparison between CPUs of different architectures.
+- IPC(instruction per clock/cycle): refers to the same frequency performance, mainly for comparing CPUs of different architectures.

 Third point: the choice of the CPU’s Corresponding Motherboard

-Regarding the selection of the CPU corresponding motherboard, there are many things to factor in, such as sockets, BIOS, and chipset, etc. The actual situation is more complicated, so the best way is to go directly to the official website to check the CPU support list, and consult the official Customer service to understands the situation better.
+Regarding selecting the CPU corresponding motherboard, there are many things to factor in, such as sockets, BIOS, chipset, etc. The actual situation is more complicated, so the best way is to go directly to the official website to check the CPU support list and consult the official Customer service to understand the situation better.

 The fourth point: the choice of CPU model

-We simply want to know the knowledge of CPU in order to choose a suitable CPU.
-As a result, your computer is more cost-effective, so let’s talk about how to choose a CPU according to the actual usage and operating habits.
+We simply want to know the knowledge of the CPU in order to choose a suitable CPU.
+As a result, your computer is more cost-effective, so let’s talk about how to choose a CPU according to its actual usage and operating habits.

 1. Daily use models